 On the Zzap forums, James confirmed this again:

-“Issue 17 was going to feature, as Ian Osbourne correctly remembered, Laser Squad.
+“Issue 17 was going to feature, as Ian Osborne correctly remembered, Laser Squad.
 I think we’d also persuaded Julian Gollop (the game’s creator) to let us include the separate mission pack, too.
 I can’t remember what else we had on there.
 I vaguely recall ongoing negotiations to publish Mayhem in Monsterland in some form, but I think the Apex boys were disappointed by the negligible sums of hard cash both Force and Format had to offer. “

 Rather surprisingly it was the second game in the CF team’s top 100 games of all time that was to appear.
 Most likely it seems that the licencing costs to get Frankie Goes To Hollywood were far too great for a magazine bleeding readers and money.